 Accreditors have requested increased flexibility in overseeing educational institutions.
 Elite universities, such as Princeton, have requested less oversight, suggesting that agencies focus more on institutions with a poor track record.

-Accreditors look at areas such as student retention, graduation, job placement and student loan default as they determine which institutions maintain their accreditation.
-Schools and universities that are not performing to specified standards may be at risk of losing their accreditation.
+Accreditors look at areas such as student retention, graduation, job placement, and student loan default as they determine which institutions maintain their accreditation.
+Schools and universities that are not performing to specified standards or helping students to succeed in their careers and life may be at risk of losing their accreditation.

 In discharging this role, the Accrediting Council for Independent Colleges and Schools failed to sufficiently oversee Corinthian College, along with other for-profit chain colleges, for their misuse of federal financial aid.
 The Accrediting Commission for Community and Junior Colleges was challenged over sanctions it placed on several California community colleges, such as City College of San Francisco.